Project scope and technology

 Bonacea is a young medical startup aiming to help people throughout their long-term treatments.
 A set of hardware devices and sensors measure customized parameters of a patient's body.
 All the data is analyzed by an AI neural network and if an abnormality is found, a notification is sent directly to a doctor.
-The mobile and web apps remind about and keep track of medication dosing.
-They are also hubs of treatment progress and history.
+The mobile and web apps remind users to take their medication and keep track of dosing.
+They are also hubs for treatment progress and history.

 Here are the challenges that we faced:

-We started with defining stakeholders and final users of the app.
+We started by defining stakeholders and final users of the app.
 Then we gathered and analyzed UI/UX requirements from all of them.
 Our UX team created flows for various devices and app roles.
-At this stage, we agreed on the overall functionalities of the app.
-Afterward, we started prototyping low-fidelity designs, along with gathering more specific requirements.
+At this stage, we agreed on the overall functions of the app.
+Afterwards, we started prototyping low-fidelity designs, along with gathering more specific requirements.
 When that was completed, discussed and accepted, we agreed on the final form of the system and began drawing designs.

 What did we achieve?